 His current research focuses on:

-His research typically takes a comparative approach and uses qualitative and quantitative methods.
+His research typically makes use of qualitative and quantitative methods.

 - Labour Administration in Uncertain Times: Policy, Practice and Institutions Since the Crisis.
 Cheltenham: Edward Elgar and International Labour Office.

 - Varieties of labour administration in Europe and the consequences of the Great Recession.
-Economic and Industrial Democracy.
+Economic and Industrial Democracy, 42(4), 1282-1304.
 View this article in WRRO

 - Living with uncertain work.
 Industrial Relations Journal, 49(5-6), 430-437.
 View this article in WRRO